I want to talk about a franchise coach. Not a particular one-just the actual title. Why?

 So They Can Make Sure You Sign The Franchise Contract

 FYI: A signed franchise agreement (contract) along with a paid in full franchise fee means they get paid (by the franchisor they’re contracted with)!
 You bet they’ll stay involved with you.
 As a matter of fact, you’ll hear from them a lot.
 They’ll stick to you like

 3. A Franchise Coach Is A Franchise Consultant…a Franchise Broker.

 Why would a franchise consultant/broker call herself a franchise coach?

 Fact: They’re all the same.
-All 3 do the same exact stuff.
+All 3 do the same thing.
 And, most of them work with the same franchisors.